tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 HPKE can be extended to support hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
 Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs.

-### Interaction with Application Encrypted Client Hello {#ech}
+### Interaction with Encrypted Client Hello {#ech}

 Client TLS libraries and applications use Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}} to prevent passive observation of the intended server identity in the TLS handshake which requires also deploying encrypted DNS (DNS over TLS), otherwise a passive listener can observe DNS queries (or responses) and infer same server identity that was being protected with ECH.

-To protect against a CRQC, with TLS exchange with the DNS server and with the application server have to both be either post-quantum algorithms or hybrid algorithms.

 ECH uses HPKE for public key encryption.

 ECH MUST incorporate support for hybrid post-quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.

 ### Oblivious HTTP